Crime and Society: Black Lives Matter

 At one time, Jazz was the artistic treasure of the Black community, which is where hip-hop had its beginnings I would bet without doing any research.
 What happened?
 Time and outside influences spurred by racism changed the cultural movement.
 The Black community was targeted and warred against by outside forces to thwart its rise, and those forces are succeeding to hurt many people.

-Stop the madness and think, Black people.
 Stop the criminal behavior--the same criminal behavior that makes police afraid of Black men who attack officers and citizens at random and fill the prisons because of it.
-The same crimes that paint all Black men bad because of the behavior of those out of control Black men.
-Blacks need to promote a culture that does not produce angry people, the ones with parents in the homes, a mom, and dad.
-It is NOT fair that the media portrays the Blacks more often as animal-people.
-It is what it is.
+The same crimes paint all Black men bad because of the behavior of those out of control few Black men.
+Black Americans need to promote a culture that does not produce angry people.
+Families are the answer, the ones with married parents in the home, a mom, and dad.
+It is NOT fair that the media portrays Black Americans more often as animalistic people.
+It is what it is, though.
+It will only change with time and learning by all willing people.
 Tomorrow does not have to be.
-It can be what today's people change it into.
+Tomorrow can be what today's people change it into.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.